Taking Steps Towards A Healthier Retirement

 The utility of wearable technology for self-monitoring has been observed as an effective method for enhancing step counts of older adults.
 Mobile applications and pedometers are low-cost tools that offer continuous feedback on different levels of physical activity and stimulate progressive increases in step totals.
 Participants also have the facility to self-report on a monthly, weekly or daily basis.

 However, establishing activity goals for the aging employees must be approached with caution.
 It is important that wellness program encourages goal-setting that accounts for their medical history and is adaptable to the individual’s abilities and truworth can help you achieve this for your employees.
-Consistent participation or reasonable progress can be rewarded with monetary and lesser tangible fringe incentives, like hours of paid time off, public acknowledgment of achievement, or results-oriented work arrangements that are apt to encouraging improved perceptions of the organization.
+Consistent participation or reasonable progress can be rewarded with monetary and lesser tangible fringe incentives, like hours of paid time off, public acknowledgment of achievement, or results-oriented work arrangements that are apt to encouraging enhanced perceptions of the company.